 When using the above website, you must register to use this service with an email account.
 If you do not have an email account, you can sign up for one from either Microsoft or Google.

 When completing your application, you must search for Hillside High School under section 4 titled School Preferences.
 You can search by post code or Local Authority.
 (See below)

 If you have any trouble applying online, please contact the School office on 0151 525 2630 and we would be happy to assist you with your application.

 All applications must be received by 31st October at the latest, parents are advised to complete their forms as quickly as possible.

-After the admission of pupils with an Education, Health and Care Plan which names the school and where there are more applications than places available, the following admissions criteria will be applied in order to allocate places.
+After the admission of pupils with an Education, Health and Care Plan where the school is named in the plan, and where there are more applications than places available, the admission criteria listed below will be applied, in the following order, to allocate places to the school.

-Third Priority: Contributory Primary Schools - Children who, at the start of the Spring Term 2021, are on the roll of: Bedford Primary School and Christ Church CE Primary School (see note below).
+3) Contributory Primary Schools - Children who, at the start of the Spring Term 2023, are on the roll of either Bedford Primary School or Christ Church CE Primary School.
+(1)

-Fourth Priority: Distance - Other requests that name the school as a preference (see note below).
+4) Distance - Other requests that name the school as a preference. (i) Tie Breaker Clause

 (i)If it is not possible to offer places for all applications within any criteria then priority will be given to those living closest to the school measured by the shortest walking distance from the child’s home.
 We will measure from the property’s address point, to the nearest school gate (using recognised routes known to the Local Authority at the time of measurement).